tlkh/text-emotion-classification/README.md

 Being tweets, the text is short, informal, and spans a wide range of subjects.
 Hence, there is a good chance we will be able to use this dataset to create a baseline to classify short comments on other medium (such as on news websites) into the same classes of emotion.

-In the future, we might also be able to create a smaller dataset of **comments** with labelled emotions to further improve the accuracy of this model.

 ## Testing the model on "local" data

 (Warning, some hateful online language ahead!!)